Are Your Clients Prepared? The Importance of Emergency Planning in Non-Medical Home Care

 In the non-medical home care world, emergency planning is vital.
 Even more so than in home health and hospice because they are usually a more temporary arrangement.
 We are often a clients' primary support system, which is why we need to take emergency planning a bit more seriously for our clients.

 Remember, it's not your job to be their emergency backup.
 You're there to provide resources and guidance.
 If there's a staffing hiccup, sure, you'll figure it out, but in a widespread emergency, you're not expected to play hero.
-Your caregivers have families too, and they may need to take care of them in an emergency.
+Caregivers have families too, and they may need to take care of them in an emergency.

 Make sure your clients have emergency preparedness resources handy, like a "go-bag", extra medications, non-perishable food, and water, flashlights and batteries, etc. Provide them with local emergency contact numbers and encourage them to be prepared.
 And if a client doesn't have a backup plan, consider registering them with local emergency services for extra support.